MNCS Title

 The PSEO NOSR must be completed and submitted to the MNCS PSEO Coordinator every semester you attend PSEO

-The PSEO NOSR is due by October 30, 2024 (for spring 2025 semester) and/or by May 30, 2025 (for fall 2025 semester) to the MNCS PSEO Coordinator: Nichole Kotasek --> (keep in mind some institutions need your form and application earlier)
+The PSEO NOSR is due by May 30, 2025 (for fall 2025 semester) and by October 30, 2025 (for spring 2026 semester) and/or to the MNCS PSEO Coordinator: Nichole Kotasek --> (keep in mind some institutions need your form and application earlier)

 Career Information from the South-Central MN Workforce Center: The Career Corner Newsletters are a great way to learn about many different types of careers.
 Check out careers and educational opportunities available.
 Read about skills learned in school that help prepare students for the workforce.
 Watch a short video about Vocational Rehabilitation Services and how they help students with disabilities plan the journey from school to what comes next.